appium/appium/docs/en/writing-running-appium/web/chromedriver.md

-Chromedriver version can be specified in session capabilities, by providing the `chromedriverExecutable` cap, containing the full path to a matching Chromedriver executable which must be manually downloaded and put to the server file system.
+Chromedriver version can be specified in session capabilities, by providing the `chromedriverExecutable` cap, containing the full path to a matching Chromedriver executable, which must be manually downloaded and put to the server file system.
 See http://appium.io/docs/en/writing-running-appium/caps/ for more details

 #### When starting a session (automated discovery)

-Appium could also try to detect the version of the target Chrome engine automatically and download matching chromedriver for it automatically if it does not exist on the local file system.
+Appium could also try to detect the version of the target Chrome engine and download matching chromedriver for it automatically if it does not exist on the local file system.
 Read the `Automatic discovery of compatible Chromedriver` topic below for more details.